Anthony Phillips (baseball): Philadelphia Phillies

 Phillips signed a minor league deal with the Philadelphia Phillies in December 2013.
 Over the course of the 2014 season, he played with three different teams in the Phillies' minor league system.

 St. Paul Saints

 For the 2015 season, Phillips played for the St. Paul Saints in the independent American Association.

 Los Angeles Angels of Anaheim

-Phillips returned to Minor League Baseball in 2016, playing for the Arkansas Travelers, the AA affiliate of the Angels.
-He elected free agency on 7 November 2016.
+On 23 January 2016, Phillips signed a minor league contract with the Los Angeles Angels of Anaheim.
+He played in 114 games for the Double–A Arkansas Travelers, hitting .259/.333/.317 with one home run, 37 RBI, and nine stolen bases.
+Phillips elected free agency following the season on 7 November.

 Colorado Rockies

 On 10 January 2017, Phillips signed a minor league deal with the Colorado Rockies.
 He was released on 15 June 2018.

-Return to St. Paul
+St. Paul Saints (second stint)

-On 21 June 2018, Phillips signed with the St. Paul Saints.
-He was released on 6 August 2018.
+On 21 June 2018, Phillips signed with the St. Paul Saints of the American Association of Independent Professional Baseball.
+He was released on 6 August.